The Proustian pastiches competition of 2020

 The competition is open to three categories : professional, amateur, and scholastic.

-The professional category is open to all persons having already published a literary work (including at the author’s expense)
+The professional category is open to all persons having already published a literary work (self-publications excluded);

-The amateur category is open to all persons having never published a literary work.
+The amateur category is open to all persons having never published a literary work (self-publications excluded);

 The scholastic category is open to all classes from public or private secondary schools.
 Entries must be submitted collectively in the name of the class.